bazelbuild/bazel/site/docs/skylark/rules.md

 Otherwise, executables that are used at runtime (e.g. as part of a test) should be built for the target configuration.
 In this case, specify `cfg="target"` in the attribute.

+`cfg="target"` doesn't actually do anything: it's purely a convenience value to help rule designers be explicit about their intentions.
+When `executable=False`, which means `cfg` is optional, only set this when it truly helps readability.

 <a name="fragments"></a>